-If you wish to transfer your guaranteed CETV, you’ll need to make sure all the associated paperwork reaches the Pensions Service Centre by the guarantee date shown in the statement.
-When you first contact the Pensions Service Centre about transferring your benefits, they’ll explain to you what you have to do.
-Once the Pensions Service Centre has received all the paperwork from you and your new provider, they’ll usually make the transfer within two weeks.
-The whole process may take about three months from start to finish.
+If you wish to transfer your guaranteed CETV, you’ll need to make sure all the associated paperwork reaches the Pensions Service Centre by the guarantee date shown on the statement.
+When you first contact the Pensions Service Centre about transferring your benefits, they’ll explain what you have to do.

 Please get in touch with the Pensions Service Centre if you want to know more.